Who Is This Credit Card Best For?

 - Insurance for stolen or damaged purchases

-American Express earned the second spot out of 11 credit card companies in J.D.
-Power’s 2019 Credit Card Satisfaction Study, which considered the user experiences of more than 28,000 credit card customers nationwide.
+American Express earned the top spot out of 11 credit card companies in J.D.
+Power’s 2020 U.S. Credit Card Satisfaction Study, which considered the user experiences of more than 29,000 credit card customers nationwide.
+American Express scored 838 out of 1,000 possible points.
+The average was 810.

 American Express also has a helpful mobile app that makes it easy to track your spending and pay your bill.
 For the full frequent flyer experience, however, you should download the Delta app since it allows you to track your rewards, search for award airfare, and access a digital boarding pass from your smartphone.